CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 /// type=CR, answer=[tests/BindingMethods/IncorrectParameterIdentifierInBindParamArgument.php], filename=[connection.php,student.php]

-Correct the code so that it outputs `Successfully connected to the database.` and `2SamanthaDanes1999-10-12F 6AlisaElls1999-06-30F `.
+Correct the code so that it outputs `Successfully connected to the database.`, `2 Samantha Danes 1999-10-12 F`, and `6 Alisa Ells 1999-06-30 F` in separate lines.

 ```php
 // connection.php